visiblevc/wordpress-starter/README.md

 - [Part 2: Setup an asset pipeline for WordPress theme development](https://visible.vc/engineering/asset-pipeline-for-wordpress-theme-development/)
 - [Part 3: Optimize your wordpress theme assets and deploy to S3](https://visible.vc/engineering/optimize-wordpress-theme-assets-and-deploy-to-s3-cloudfront/)
 - Part 4: Auto deploy your site on your server (coming)

+## Development

+You can find Development instructions in the [Wiki](https://github.com/visiblevc/wordpress-starter/wiki/Development).